Syslogine/docsy/userguide/content/en/docs/games/gta_v/pixxy/job-grades.md

 # Job Grades

-Here's a list of job grades available in our server:
+Explore the diverse job opportunities within our server, each offering a unique progression path and rewarding experiences.
+Below is a comprehensive list of job grades available, allowing you to climb the ranks, earn salaries, and shape your virtual career.

 ## List

 ### Ambulance
+---
 The Ambulance job in our server is all about providing crucial medical support during emergencies.
 As a member of the Ambulance team, you'll start as a "Jr. EMT" and work your way up the ranks, gaining experience and saving lives along the way.

 - **Jr. EMT (Grade 0)**